pantheon-org/opencode-warcraft-notifications/docs/src/content/docs/pipeline.md

 # CI/CD Pipeline Documentation

+> **📚 Note:** For the most current workflow documentation, see [GitHub Workflows Overview](/github-workflows/overview/).
+This document provides detailed technical reference for the CI/CD pipeline.

 ## Overview

 This document provides comprehensive technical documentation for the GitHub Actions CI/CD pipeline that powers the automated build, test, version management, and deployment workflows for the Warcraft II Notifications Plugin.